 Humanities: Land Sea Space

-Humanities: Land Sea Space (HLSS) is a transdisciplinary research initiative which explores a range of environmental issues and challenges by applying humanistic methods of scholarship.
-In the spirit of the Glasscock Center’s mission to foster interdisciplinary humanities research among the community of scholars at Texas A&M University and in the world beyond the academy, HLSS aims to benefit and impact a broad intellectual community and to have significant reach by exploring both global concerns and many that are especially relevant to the state of Texas.
-The Glasscock Center launched HLSS in 2018, and programming explored topics such as oceans and seas in 2019 and the plant humanities in 2021.
-Considering Texas A&M’s new designation as a Hispanic Serving Institute (HSI) HLSS programming in 2022 and 2023 focused on the relationship between space and place in Latinx and Latin American environmentalisms.
+Humanities: Land, Sea, Space (HLSS) is a transdisciplinary research initiative that explores a range of environmental issues and challenges by applying humanistic methods of scholarship.
+In the spirit of the Glasscock Center’s mission to foster interdisciplinary humanities research among the community of scholars at Texas A&M University and in the world beyond the academy, HLSS aims to benefit and impact a broad intellectual community and to have significant reach by exploring not only concerns especially relevant to the state of Texas, but also global issues.
+The Glasscock Center launched HLSS in 2018, and programming has explored topics such as oceans and seas (2019) and the plant humanities (2021).
+As a complement to Texas A&M’s new designation as a Hispanic Serving Institution (HSI), HLSS programming in 2022 and 2023 focused on the relationship between space and place in Latinx and Latin American environmentalisms.

-Humanities and social science scholars have long-studied land, but recent catastrophic changes through global warming have shifted many discussions, raising geopolitical, environmental, and social justice issues.
-New transdisciplinary work has emerged which addresses diverse topics such as water and food insecurity, energy cultures, coastal and island communities, the Anthropocene, deep time, extinctions, and ecological loss.
-Literature and the arts are motivating creative and imaginative work which explores nature-society interactions.
-The critical methods of the humanities, in conversation with the social and natural sciences, are needed to properly address such topics.
-This Glasscock Center Initiative provides scope for innovative research across the environmental humanities, marine humanities, geohumanities, planetary humanities, energy humanities, health humanities, and public humanities.
-As reflected by the earth’s systems and ecologies, the triple themes of Land Sea Space are approached individually but also as interconnected.
+Humanities and social science scholars have long-studied land, but ongoing catastrophes due to climate change have shifted many discussions, raising geopolitical, environmental, and social justice issues.
+New transdisciplinary work has emerged that addresses diverse topics including water and food insecurity, energy cultures, coastal and island communities, the Anthropocene, deep time, extinctions, and ecological loss.
+Literature and the arts are motivating creative and imaginative work that explores nature-society interactions.